 Going back to the last thing you said, it was so helpful to me because you see people that have really high ideals but it looks like they are judging everybody, and then you see people who are living by really high ideals but you don’t feel judged when you are around them, you feel that they are closer to enlightenment, and I know I’m judging when I say that…

 To make judgments is not to be judgmental, because honestly, if we didn’t make judgments we could not refrain from any type of activity.
 If I decide, for example, I am not going to rape the earth and pillage the women, if I decide that I’m not going to engage in abusive behavior, that’s a judgment.
-I have decided that is immoral for me to abuse other people or to cheat other people.
-And If I didn’t make judgments like that I couldn’t govern my own behavior.
+I have decided that it is immoral for me to abuse other people or to cheat other people.
+If I didn’t make judgments like that I couldn’t govern my own behavior.
 I think it would be like pretending to say that I have decided that for myself it is wrong and bad to exploit other people, but if someone else exploits other people I can’t say anything.
-Really the reason that I decide not to exploit other people is because I think it is generally wrong, is not because I think is only wrong for me, I think as a universal principle people should not abuse and exploit each other.
-How could I not conclude that is a general principle?
+Really , the reason that I decide not to exploit other people is because I think it is generally wrong, it’s not because I think it’s only wrong for me.
+I think as a universal principle people should not abuse and exploit each other.
+How could I not conclude that as a general principle?
 If I then see someone terribly abusing another person, I can’t say anything.
 Is it judgmental to take a child away from a child abuser?
 Again, to be judgmental means perhaps to unnecessarily be critical, but to make reasonable necessary judgments is part of what it means to be a civilized human being.
 So to make judgments is not to be judgmental.

 So your emphasis is on the love, and not on the judgment, even when you’re taking the child away from the abuser you’re seeing the person, the self…

-I guess I’m trying to say that I see a difference in people where is coming from love or is coming from anger…
+I guess I’m trying to say that I see a difference in people where it is coming from love or is coming from anger…